 Endeavour estimates annual silver production of 6.3-7.0 million oz in fiscal 2015 compared to the 7.2 million oz silver it produced in 2014.
 Gold production is expected to be in the 60,000-66,000 oz range and silver equivalent production is anticipated to be 10.4-11.6 million oz (at a silver:gold ratio of 70:1).
-The decrease compared to 2014 is due to lower throughput at Bolañitos as new ore bodies are developed partially offset by increased El Cubo production.
+The anticipated decrease compared to 2014 is due to lower throughput at Bolañitos partially offset by increased El Cubo production.